herfando/movie-app-next/README.md

 - Interpret a design from Figma.
 - Create a reusable component
-- Structure a webpage with Next JS.
+- Structure a webpage with Next JS..
 - Apply styles using Tailwind CSS.
 - Create a responsive layout.
 - Routing and rendering method